Mike Newell’s adapation of Annie Barrow’s best-selling novel is British security-blanket film-making at its finest

 Juliet has been corresponding with Guernsey pig farmer Tom (Michiel Huisman) about the mysterious society, which also includes a jovial Tom Courtenay and Katherine Parkinson.
 When she decides to visit the island, which was occupied by the Germans during the war, the chocolate-box aesthetic and all-round-top-hole-twee-ness is capped by the fact that Tom turns out to be devilishly handsome.
 He also clearly doesn’t come from Guernsey either, as Dutch actor Huisman (Game of Thrones, The Age of Adeline) stumbles over the English-dialogue but as his shirts are always open to his chest, Juliet isn’t investigating any further.

 Soft as an over-cooked spud, Guernsey will find its devotees, seduced by the vague, nostalgic idea of how things were so much more simple during a world war in which 50 million people died.
 (Any death or unpleasantness naturally takes place off screen).
 Yet, even at 124 minutes, Guernsey looks abbreviated, with some strands not fully explored; Brown-Findlay, in particular, has suffered in the editing suite.
-And while the film is technically up to scratch, a CGI sequence set in in London during the war looks like a dream sequence, as opposed to the distressing event it’s supposed to be.
+And while the film is technically up to scratch, a CGI sequence set in in London during the war looks like a dream sequence, as opposed to the distressing event it’s supposed to portray.

 Production companies: Blue Print Pictures, The Mazar Kaplan Company